Update August 21, 2020:

 Denver Order Requiring Face Coverings

 For the safety of members and employees, anyone entering Westerra facilities must wear a face covering.
-Read the Denver Order Requiring Face Coverings, effective May 6, 2020, which provides detail on the types of face coverings that comply with this Order.
 Note that any mask that incorporates a one-way valve (typically a raised plastic cylinder about the size of a quarter on the front or side of the mask) that is designed to facilitate easy exhaling is not a face covering under this Order.
 Learn how to make and clean face coverings.
 Please visit CDC.gov for the latest information about the coronavirus.

 Update April 20, 2020: